LethalEthan/HoneyBEE/README.md

 This software is still being developed so expect bugs and issues now and then, also remember that feedback and disclosure of issues is welcomed but please don't send any hateful or spam issues :).
 HoneyGO as of now is considered pre-alpha it is very early in development and has only been released publicly on github since 25/4/2020

-**Disclaimer: All code is completely original and is not based off of Mojang's code, any PR's must not have any of Mojang's copyrighted code as it will not be accepted nor be encouraged because it would be illegal, please see the Terms and Conditions of Mojang for familiarisation.
-I am not in any way affiliated with Mojang, I'm just a kid who wants a fast non-laggy mc server :) and because of that this is a learning curve for me and I hope I inspire other people to get into programming and reverse engineering as I am having a lot of fun making this. \
+**Disclaimer: All code is completely original and is not based off of Mojang's code, any PR's must not be based off of or have any of Mojang's copyrighted code as it will not be accepted nor be encouraged as it would be obviously illegal, please see the Terms and Conditions of Mojang for familiarisation.
+I am not in any way affiliated with Mojang, HoneyGO is not endorsed nor approved by Mojang.**
-\
-All code is commented and is aimed at beginners with explanations on what some go functions do i.e goroutines and structs**

 **To people who want to contribute: If you would like to contribute to HoneyGO or HoneyComb you'll need to create a fork and submit a Pull Request (PR), The code will be reviewed and potentially be merged (no guarantees).
-I will also add your name to the contributors list**
+I will also add your name to the contributors list.
+Any PR's must use the same license**

 As of now we only have basic features to start off with but as development continues we will have more features along with a custom plugin system (HoneyComb, will be available later in the future) and perhaps a way to get forge support although that would be WAYY in the future and I'm not too sure how that would be implemented especially with licensing.
 Another thing that I want to work on is an easy way to link multiple HoneyGO servers together much like waterfall/bungee, this would be called HoneyPot.